Viplove-Rathore/ResumeProcessor/README.md

     Method: POST

-    File: Multipart/form-data (resume)

-## For Testing:
+## Testing:

     A Client.py file is present for api testing.
-It user Python-Request library for request-response.Share your resume pdf path and send request to the server, in response you get information like ,
+It use Python-Request library for request-response.
+    Share your resume file path and send request to the server, in response you get information like ,

     {